 Each month, City Parks Alliance names one “Frontline Park” as a standout example of urban park excellence, innovation and stewardship from across the country.
 The program identifies city parks that find innovative ways to meet the unique challenges faced as a result of shrinking municipal budgets, land use pressures and urban neighborhood decay.
-In recognition of its innovative practices in partnerships and neighborhood engagement, Tattnall Square Park has been named a Frontline Park.
+In recognition of its innovative practices in community engagement and fundraising, Scioto Mile has been named a Frontline Park.

 As a state capitol and university town with a solid population base and diverse economy, Columbus has historically fared much better than other Midwestern cities during national depressions and recessions, but it is not immune to the problem of vacant properties and disinvestment from the urban core.
 The existing amenity with the most potential to help reactivate downtown Columbus was the Scioto riverfront, which was also the most neglected.
 A massive public-private partnership was formed between the city of Columbus and local companies to design and fund the revitalization of the riverfront, which would refurbish and connect the two anchor parks on either end of the mile.
 With an initial $20 million commitment from the city and American Electric Power, construction on the ambitious plan began in 2008 and the riverfront was re-opened to the public in 2011.
 Continue reading